rubiefawn/remedy/shimmer.md

 **Range** 120 feet
 **Area of Effect** 15-foot radius sphere

+You create a furious bead of fire at a point within range, which then erupts into an inferno.
 Each creature within range must make an Evasion check.
 Creatures within 5 feet of the center of the explosion make this check with threat.
 A creature takes `6d6+🎓 🔥` on a failure, or half as much on a success.

 The explosion spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.